ifreecarve/slack-express/readme.md

 ### middleware

-OH BTW.
-The `slack.slash` function can accept any number of slash command middlewares.
+`slack.slash` accepts any number of slash command middlewares.
 Symmetry with Express aside, the `slack-express` middleware sub stack is a nice pattern for flow control, data transform pipelines and helps guide app modularization.
 Check it out:

 ```javascript
 import slack from 'slack-express'